terraprompt/fragaria/README.md

    - Add your API keys for the respective providers
    - Adjust the model names if necessary
    - Modify the database path and server settings if needed

+**Important**: You must update the configuration file with your actual API keys for the LLM provider you want to use.
+The default values are placeholders and will not work.

 ## Usage